 Bonus Tip: Try to resist adding so many diapers.
 I picked a brand that didn’t work for us and then I was stuck with many that I couldn’t return because I had thrown away the boxes/receipts.

-Our team here at Expectful is cheering you on as you enter this next beautiful chapter of your motherhood journey.
-It has its ups and downs, as it has for all of us, but as a community, we can assure you that you are not alone.
-Take the time when crafting your baby registry to include yourself, because giving your mind and body the gift of peace and nourishment will only better allow for a deeper relationship with your baby.
+Being a new mom can have its ups and downs, but there is a community out there ready to help with advice and care and to ensure you are not alone.
+Take the time when crafting your baby registry to include yourself, because giving your mind and body the gift of peace and nourishment will better allow for a deeper relationship with your baby.